 We also fill in the blanks between episodes with “Nerd Noise Radio - Reruns”, which can be a rerun of anything from Ch 1, Ch 2, or Ch F (no SUPER BONUSES for these).
 These reruns are almost always presented without any modification over the original.
-But one time, we ended up doing a gigantic tribute to a dear friend of mine who died decades too young.
-The original C1E10 (channel 1 episode 10) was created in his honor, but was far too diffuse, opaque a tribute, so I ended up turning the occasion of a C1E10 rerun into a gigantic, much clearer extended tribute to the man on what would’ve been his 40th birthday.
-It was over 2hrs long, only about 40 minutes of which was the original C1E10.
+But one time, we ended up doing a gigantic tribute to a dear friend of mine who was a local musician / radio personality here in Des Moines named Chris Chandler and who died decades too young.
+The original C1E10 (channel 1 episode 10) from May 2017 was created in his honor, but was far too diffuse, opaque a tribute, so I ended up turning the occasion of a C1E10 rerun into a gigantic, much clearer extended tribute to the man on what would’ve been his 40th birthday.
+It was over 2hrs long, featured several pieces of his original music, testimony and stories from his father, Mark, and an unmodified complete presentation of C1E10, which only made up about 40 minutes of total 2hr presentation.
 And this extended “rerun in name only” tribute was called “Chandlerfest”.
 Here’s the link:

 Lastly, let's look at the blog, YouTube, and social media:

 As for YouTube: while Nerd Noise Radio entered the podosphere with the launch of Ch 1 in Jan 2017, NNR itself had already existed at that point for four years to the month (and very nearly to the day), initially as a social media VGM aggregator service on Facebook, then Twitter, then Blogspot, and then shortly thereafter, I began uploading VGM to YouTube.
 When the podcast launched, I also started uploading video versions to YouTube.
-While I actively go out of my way to see my click counts as very little as possible, in late 2018-early mid 2019, there was one trend I was unable to avoid noticing - a migration away from YouTube over to the podcast feed (as evidenced by a precipitous plummet in YouTube clicks occurring simultaneously with a nearly identical surge in podcast feed clicks.)
-With the clicks on YouTube being so low, and with a then infant (now toddler) in the house, and with even such basic, rudimentary video productions still requiring an extra 3-5 hours of work with as distractible and inefficient as I am, I decided to suspend them indefinitely - though I decided to not actually shut down the channel as I had always hoped to reignite it someday.
+While I actively go out of my way to AVOID seeing my click counts as totally as absolutely possible (to avoid the rollercoaster of extreme emotions rises and falls creates in me), in late 2018-early mid 2019, there was one trend I was unable to avoid noticing - a migration away from YouTube over to the podcast feed (as evidenced by a precipitous plummet in YouTube clicks occurring simultaneously with a nearly identical surge in podcast feed clicks.)
+With the clicks on YouTube being so low, and with a then infant (now toddler) in the house, and with even such basic, rudimentary video productions still requiring an additional 3-5 hours of work with as distractible and inefficient as I am, I decided to suspend them indefinitely - though I decided to not actually shut down the channel as I had always hoped to reignite it someday.
 I now have a vision of how I would do that (which I guess I will still keep to myself for now), though with the draconian shifts in policy and policing by Nintendo and to a lesser extent, also by Square Enix, it does cast at least some uncertainty and doubt on whether my plans for a “glorious, triumphal return to YouTube” will ever actually happen.
 I guess we’ll find out together.